bvirxx/bLUe_PYSIDE/README.md

 The program is fully modular : tools are implemented as independent adjustment layers using a common GUI.
-Any imaging library exposing Python bindings can take advantage of this GUI.
+Any imaging library exposing Python bindings can take advantage of the GUI.

-bLUe is implemented in Python 3, using Pyside2, PIL, RawPy and PyWavelets.
+bLUe is written in Python, using Pyside2, PIL, RawPy and PyWavelets.

+Binary packages containing all dependencies are available for Windows.
+Make sure to download the latest release.

 LICENSE

- This project is licensed under the LGPL V 3
+ This project is licensed under the LGPL V 3.